AdobeDocs/experience-manager-65.en/help/assets/medialibrary.md

 # Use Media Library for basic asset management {#manage-assets-using-media-library}

-[!DNL Adobe Experience Manager] platform provides different capabilities to manage digital assets.
+[!DNL Adobe Experience Manager] platform provides different capabilities to manage assets.
 Media Library allows the users to upload a small number of assets to the repository, search and use those in the webpages, and accomplish simple asset management tasks on the assets.

 Media Library is a lightweight Digital Asset Management (DAM) solution that comes complimentary with [!DNL Adobe Experience Manager Sites] license. [!DNL Sites] is a Web Content Management (WCM) offering.
 Media Library works with all capabilities of Experience Manager.